iPhone 15 Pro Review: A Timeless Transformation

 It doesn’t just have to be automation or Shortcuts integration, powerful features that won’t even be touched by 99 percent of users.
 As I briefly mentioned earlier, I want an intuitive way to change the way the Action Button behaves depending on an active Focus mode.
 Stephen Robles, a YouTuber who makes how-to videos and reviews about Apple-related products, published a video where he described a hacky way to run different shortcuts depending on an active Focus mode, which involves using multiple conditionals (if-else statements) to read the current Focus mode’s name if there is one active.
 All of the conditionals live in a “master shortcut,” for lack of a better term, which you program the Action Button to run.
 While I guess this method does work, it’s messy to set up and modify in the future, and it requires technical know-how.
 In other words, it’s not very user-friendly.
 However, this is currently the only way to program the Action Button to behave differently depending on an active Focus mode, so we’re stuck with it.
 In the future, I would like a new Focus Filter called “Action Button,” or something that’s easily accessible to less-savvy users and that isn’t as computationally expensive as multiple conditionals running in a shortcut.
 I hope and think Apple will include this feature in an iOS 17.2 update this winter — it just makes sense.

 I also mentioned that I wanted to be able to program multiple actions to the Action Button depending on how many times the button is pressed, or how long it’s pressed for.
 For example, double-pressing or triple-pressing the button should be able to trigger a different action, similar to the Back Tap feature from 2020, which was hailed as a “new virtual button for the iPhone.”
 Now, we have a real button where we don’t need to worry about accidental presses.
 Why the Action Button didn’t ship with double-and-triple tap features is beyond me.
 Pressing and holding (beyond the standard press-and-hold gesture used to trigger the main action) should also be an option.
-In the meantime, Federico Viticci, editor-in-chief of MacStories, a blog covering Apple, wrote a shortcut that tracks the time that the shortcut is run at to determine if it was run twice within seven seconds.
+In the meantime, Federico Viticci, the editor in chief of MacStories, a blog covering Apple, wrote a shortcut that tracks the time that the shortcut is run at to determine if it was run twice within seven seconds.
 The shortcut — although incredibly clever, as Viticci’s shortcuts typically are — is a bit cumbersome to use.
 Each time it’s run, the shortcut performs the so-called “primary action,” and to activate the secondary action (both actions are user-specified shortcuts you set when you first install the shortcut onto your device), you have to end the first shortcut using the system-provided “Cancel” button.
 Once again, it’s crafty, and I guess it does work, but it’s not fun to use.
 Apple should natively support double-pressing the Action Button instead — it’s not that difficult to understand why.

 These modifications are minor software additions that I think are entirely possible for Apple to ship in an iOS 17.2 update later this year, like how it addressed feature suggestions and complaints from reviewers regarding the Always-On Display from last year’s iPhone 14 Pro.